haskellweekly/haskellweekly/data/newsletter/issue-186.markdown

   > This blog post is yet another attempt to provide a simple, step-by-step tutorial to get Haskell running on your machine.

 - [Sum algebraic data types in C](https://nullbuffer.com/2019/11/15/algebraic_c.html) by Alessio Chiapperini
-  > One can say that sum types feel a lot like a combination of unions and enumerations, and that’s true, in fact we’ll see how to implement various (sum) algebraic data types in C.
+  > One can say that sum types feel a lot like a combination of unions and enumerations, and that's true, in fact we'll see how to implement various (sum) algebraic data types in C.

 - [Sum types for relational databases](https://blog.typeable.io/posts/2019-11-21-sql-sum-types.html) by Dmitry Olshansky
   > Matt Parsons talks about a few ways to encode sum types in relational databases in his blog.
 Not so long ago I was thinking about the same problem and came up with slightly different solutions.